 Jerry and Chris Berry were chaperoned by their three children, Katie, Megan and Rachel.
 Tim and Beth Wright brought along their three kids, Max, Sam and Cate.
 Along for the ride came one lucky couple, Missy and Pat, and Mark, a solo traveler.

-That made a merry band of 14 embarking on a 7 Day World Tour of Ireland
+Read on to find out this merry band of 14 adventurers enjoyed their 7 Day World Tour of Ireland

 ☀️ Forecast: Heatwave